Blizarre/marache.net/content/post/2025-03-great-migration.md

 thumbnail = "img/head_cloud.jpg"
 +++

 Given the recent events, I have been slowly migrating my internet presence to the EU and off the Big US Tech companies.
+As a secondary objective, I also wanted to get rid of subscriptions and have more control over my data.
 It has not been very hard, but it is a slow process given all the tools that have been experimenting with over the years.

 So far:
 - **email**: [*Fastmail*](https://www.fastmail.com/): I have been using them for years, without knowing that they had a strong EU presence.
 One less thing to worry about.